dm-vdo/vdoestimator/README.md

 device

 # DEPENDENCIES
-This project requires gcc to be installed
+This project requires gcc to be installed.

+This project also requires the UDS software as well as LZ4 compression software to compile.

 # BUILDING
-To build all of the dependencies and this project, run:
+To build vdoestimator and all of the projects to which it depends, run:
 ~~~
 make
 ~~~